shuw1101/React_BikeManage_System/README.md

-This is a front-end project based on React.JS.
+This is a front-end project based on ReactJS.
 I write it for personal learning.
-It's a bike administration system, using Baidu Map API.
+It's a bike administration system, with Map APIs requested.

 The login page of the system: